zhourunlong/Light-GPT-Plus/README.md

 - Conversation display
   - In the original Light-GPT, reopening the topic tab after multiple regeneration displayed all the assistant messages.
 Now this bug is fixed.
   - Math equation rendering bug: $x^2$ -> $x_2$.
 Now this bug is fixed.
-  - [TODO] When generating a message, clicking on another topic will also display the generating process.
+  - When generating a message, clicking on another topic will also display the generating process.
+Now this bug is fixed.
 ### Small
 - Text input
   - In the original Light-GPT, deleting the lengthy input text will not shrink the text input area.
 Now this bug is fixed.